JosipHuzovic/Cybersecurity-Portfolio/Homelab Project/Homelab-Blueprint.md

 ---
 ## Phase 4 – Installing Splunk (SIEM Integration)

 *Note: This is the only phase in the homelab that requires temporary internet access.
 Splunk is downloaded directly from the official site and installed on the Kali VM.
-After installation, return the VM is to host-only mode to preserve network isolation.*
+After installation, return the VM to host-only mode to preserve network isolation.*

 **Objective:** Install and configure Splunk on Kali Linux to serve as a SIEM platform for future log collection and monitoring.